ucla-vision/xivo/wiki.md

 ### Setup

-Once you have downloaded the data as compressed `.tar` files, uncompress them into the directory of your choice and set the environment variable `$DATAROOT` to that directory as the following:
+Once you have downloaded the data as compressed `.tar.gz` files, uncompress them into the directory of your choice and set the environment variable `$DATAROOT` to that directory as the following:

 ```
 export DATAROOT=/DIRECTORY/OF/YOUR/CHOICE